rayofsunshinesha/QWI/itq/README.md

 - Different era has different data collecting methods.
 Therefore, we have different .do files to read in different time period of files.
 - Goal: to read in files in its correct format

-## version: final/prelim/prelim prelim files
+## Versions: final/prelim/prelim prelim files

 - There are 3 versions of each quarterly file
 - final file name *yyqq*, exp *0604*